 How to avoid this?

-Simple answer is to Wait, Wait, and wait until the wood dries up.
+The simple answer is to Wait, Wait, and wait until the wood dries up.

-A question arises here, how long you have to wait.
+A question arises here, how long do you have to wait.
 This article will focus on this topic.

 Wood is an extremely porous material.
 It is likely to absorb moisture more quickly.
 To protect lumber, it is passed through certain preservatives under pressure.
 After this, it becomes available to be sold in markets.
 But it is still wet.
 In this condition, it would not adhere to paint layers.
 When to paint then?